lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

-In conclusion, the software development universe is full of polarizing dichotomies, about which engineers often have strong opinions: Functional Programming versus Object Orientation, client-side versus server-side rendering, managed versus unmanaged languages, etc. Experience should teach us that in each of those dichotomies lies a trade-off, as well as boundaries of applicability.
+In conclusion, the software development universe is full of polarizing dichotomies, about which engineers often have strong opinions: Functional Programming versus Object Orientation, client-side versus server-side rendering, performance versus maintainability, and so on.
+Experience should teach us that in each of those dichotomies lies a trade-off, as well as boundaries of applicability.
 Reflecting on costs and benefits helps us keeping a flexible mind and recognizing opportunities to adopt different perspectives.
-Reminding ourselves of how every solution is contextual and never absolute, is an exercise of intellectual honesty necessary if we strive to be well-rounded engineers.
+Reminding ourselves that every solution is contextual and never absolute is an exercise of intellectual honesty, necessary if we strive to be well-rounded engineers.
 Finally, focusing on trade-offs and context, rather than on position and beliefs, makes technical discussions a lot less prone to end with an impasse.